 Colored gems were usually considered appropriate for daytime wear – this included moss agate, moonstone, and the ever-popular garnet.
 It is interesting to note that gems had a much less refined appearance than they do today for the simple reason that the machinery used to create faceted stones had not yet been invented.

 Trendsetter Empress Josephine, circa 1820.
 And below, a Georgian Era zircon and diamond ring.
 The accent diamonds on the shoulders of the ring are bead-set in platinum to highlight their sparkle.

 Trade cards (business cards) were quite elaborate and detailed an artisan’s area of expertise.

-Jewelry was expensive and time-consuming to make, so pieces were often designed to be convertible.
 For example, a necklace would become two bracelets.
 Post earrings worn during the day transformed to night-appropriate with the addition of a jeweled drop.

 The magnificently piled-high hairstyles of the elite required jeweled adornments.
 Tiaras, coronets, bandeaus, and diadems were made in every motif, with a variety of colored gems and diamonds.

-No matter what style or which jewelry piece was worn, it was of the utmost importance that the jewelry glitter and glisten in the warm candlelight.
 For this reason, iron and cut steel were popular materials; rose- and mine-cut diamonds were all the rage for evening wear.
 Silver was used to set highly-coveted diamonds off to their best advantage – these settings would often be augmented with gold for strength.

 Georgian jewelry is very hard to find today.
 During this era, the parts of a ring were deemed more valuable than the entire piece, so it was common for a ring’s metal to be melted down and the stones removed to create a completely new piece.